yurievivan/TreeProject/README.md

 <h2>Materialized Path</h2>
 <div align="center"><img src="https://hsto.org/getpro/habr/upload_files/454/89c/f90/45489cf9091a01a561fbfda628825e4c.png" alt="Materialized Path"></div>
 </br></br>
+<p>The figure shows an example of the "Materialized Path" model.
+The idea behind this model is to store the full path for each node in the tree.
+The path contains a chain of all ancestors for each node.
+By the number of separators in the path, you can determine the nesting depth of the node.
+The Materialized Path model is the clearest and most intuitive tree view.</>
 <p><b>Source package: </b><a href="https://github.com/yurievivan/TreeProject/tree/master/src/main/java/path/enumeration/tree">path.enumeration.tree</a>.</p>
 <p><b>Entity: </b><a href="https://github.com/yurievivan/TreeProject/blob/master/src/main/java/path/enumeration/tree/Files.java">Files</a>.</p>
 <p><b>Data Access Object: </b><a href="https://github.com/yurievivan/TreeProject/blob/master/src/main/java/path/enumeration/tree/FilesDao.java">FilesDao</a>.</p>